utdata/rwdir/docs/03-import.md

 We'll use janitor to clean up our data column names, among other things.
 A good reference to learn more is the [janitor vignette](https://cran.r-project.org/web/packages/janitor/vignettes/janitor.html).

 We'll use [lubridate](https://lubridate.tidyverse.org/) to fix some dates, which are a special complicated thing in programming.
-Lubridate is part of the tidyverse ecosystem, but we have to load it separately.
+Lubridate is part of the tidyverse universe, but we have to install and load it separately.

 You only have to install the packages once on your computer (though you have to load them into each new notebook, which is explained below).